Blow-ups of three-dimensional toric singularities: Toric blow-ups

 Put $D'=\sum d_iD_i'$.
 We will prove that $D'=D$.
 For any $\QQ$-Weil divisor $B=\sum b_iB_i$ we define $||B||=\sum b_i$.
 Put

 Let $f^+\colon X^+\to Z$ be a log flip of $f$ and $\Exc f^+=C^+$.

 \begin{lemma}\cite[Lemma 2.10]{PrCbf} We have $||D^{\mt{hor}}||=||D^{\mt{vert}}||=2$.
 Hence, $D=D'$.
-Moreover, $C\not \subset \Supp D^{\mt{hor}}$, $C^+\not\subset \Supp (D^{\mt{vert}})^+$ and $D'_i\cdot C\ne 0$ for all $i$. \begin{proof} Since $K_X+D$ is a log canonical divisor, then $||D^{\mt{vert}}||\le 2$.
-Since $K_{X^+}+D^+$ is a log canonical divisor, then $||D^{\mt{hor}}||\le 2$.
+Moreover, $C\not \subset \Supp D^{\mt{hor}}$, $C^+\not\subset \Supp (D^{\mt{vert}})^+$ and $D'_i\cdot C\ne 0$ for all $i$. \begin{proof} Since $K_X+D$ is a log canonical divisor then $||D^{\mt{vert}}||\le 2$.
+Since $K_{X^+}+D^+$ is a log canonical divisor then $||D^{\mt{hor}}||\le 2$.
 The statements remained are obvious. \end{proof} \end{lemma}

 Let $S$ be an irreducible component of the divisor $D^{\mt{vert}}$ and let $F=D-S$.
-The divisorial log contraction $(S,\Diff_S(F))\to (f(S)\ni P)$ is a toric one by two-dimensional Shokurov's criterion on the characterization of toric varieties \cite[Theorem 6.4]{Sh2}.
-In particular, it is analytically isomorphic to a toric blow-up of cyclic singularity.
-Thus, the singularities of $X$ are toric by three-dimensional Shokurov's criterion on the characterization of toric varieties for $\QQ$-factorial singularities \cite[Chapter 18]{Koetal}.
+The divisorial log contraction $(S,\Diff_S(F))\to (f(S)\ni P)$ is toric by the two-dimensional Shokurov's criterion on the characterization of toric varieties \cite[Theorem 6.4]{Sh2}.
+In particular, it is a toric blow-up of cyclic singularity.
+Thus, the singularities of $X$ are toric by three-dimensional Shokurov's criterion on the characterization of toric varieties for $\QQ$-factorial singularities \cite[Theorem 18.22]{Koetal}.
 Replacing $X$ by $X^+$ it can be assumed that $-(K_X+S)$ is a $f$-ample divisor and $S\cdot C<0$.

 In order to prove the proposition we will apply some modification, which is a toric one by its nature.
-After it we will get some small contraction, which is analytically isomorphic to a small toric contraction (see example \ref{ex1} 2)).
-Therefore the initial contraction will appear a toric one.
+After it we will get some small contraction, which is analytically isomorphic to a small toric contraction of Example \ref{ex1} 2).
+Therefore the initial contraction is a toric up to analytical isomorphism.

-Now, taking toric blow-ups of $X$ and $X^+$, it can be assumed that $S$ and $S^+$ are smooth surfaces, and $X$, $X^+$ are smooth varieties outside the curves $C$ and $C^+$ respectively.